OHDSI/OhdsiShinyModules/README.md

 Current Modules
 ========
-- about module: this contains information about the shiny viewer and the types of OHDSI analyses
+- about module: this contains information about the shiny viewer and the types of OHDSI analyses.
+- cohort diagnostics module: a module for exploring CohortDiagnostics results.
+- characterization module: a module for exploring Characterization and CohortIncidence results.
+- estimation module: a module for exploring CohortMethod, SelfControlledCaseSeries and EvidenceSynthesis results.
-- prediction module: a module for exploring patient-level prediction results that were developed usign the OHDSI PatientLevelPrediction package
+- prediction module: a module for exploring patient-level prediction results that were developed usign the OHDSI PatientLevelPrediction package.
+- report module: a module that uses ReportGenerator to create a report based on user specified inputs.

 Technology